 Continuing on the bullet train the second stop of the day on the way to Hiroshima is Okayama.
-From the station walk or take the tram down the road to Okayama castle and Korakuen one of the top three gardens in the whole of Japan.
+From the station walk or take the tram down the road to Okayama Castle and Korakuen one of the top three gardens in the whole of Japan.
 It’s a lovely area to explore both the city and things to do a little further out but for cherry blossoms, these are the top spots and can be fitted into the day along with Himeji.

-The blossom grove here is open for hanami (blossom picnics) that are wonderfully family-focused, there are no vendor carts and it appeared to be alcohol-free making it a very serene and family-friendly environment.
+The blossom grove here is open for hanami (blossom picnics) that are wonderfully family-focused, there are no vendor carts and it appears to be alcohol-free making it a very serene and family-friendly environment.
 You could easily pick up some delicious sushi, drinks and bakery treats on the way down the road from the station.

 10. Hiroshima (2 days)

-Exploring Hiroshima is best done on foot, try our self-guided city walking tour to see the top city sights and best cherry blossom spots including Shukkeien garden, Hiroshima Castle and the Peace Park.
+Exploring Hiroshima is best done on foot, try our self-guided city walking tour to see the top city sights and best cherry blossom spots including Shukkeien Garden, Hiroshima Castle and the Peace Park.

-There’s plenty to keep you busy here and a hike to the top of Mt Misen for the views is highly recommended, there’s a cable-way that takes you to a midway station if you’re short on time or energy.
+There’s plenty to keep you busy here and a hike to the top of Mt Misen for the views is highly recommended, there’s a cableway that takes you to a midway station if you’re short on time or energy.

 Other top tips for seeing cherry blossoms in Japan

 Another hack we’ve discovered recently is multi-city flights, where you fly into one city (perhaps Tokyo) and out of another (in this case Osaka).
-Often these flights cost you no more and can even be purchased as sale fares, they can be great time and cost savers removing the need to travel back across the country when doing self-guided touring like this.
+Often these flights cost you no more and can even be purchased as sale fares, they can be a great time and cost saver removing the need to travel back across the country when doing self-guided touring like this.

 Well it wouldn’t be our guide if we didn’t revert to talking about food at least once.
 Cherry blossom is a special time both for traditional foods and modern favourites.
 Watch out for the word sakura on menus and packaging around the place.

-Wagashi are a type of traditional Japanese sweet and the spring ones are the best of the whole year IMHO, not only are they Instagram perfect but they taste delicious.
+Wagashi is a type of traditional Japanese sweet and the spring ones are the best of the whole year IMHO, not only are they Instagram perfect but they taste delicious.
 The local sakura tea of whole flowers preserved in salt was not really my taste, probably the only tea I’ve ever said that about but give it a try at least once.
-Starbucks has sweeter, creamier and more pink version available which seems a popular option with the younger Japanese women.
+Starbucks has a sweeter, creamier and more pink version available which seems a popular option with younger Japanese women.

 Plan a hanami party under the sakura trees

 If you know someone in Japan and have the opportunity to join a hanami party, do it!
-If not why not plan your own.
-You can pick up the ubiquitous blue tarpaulins from dollar stores such as Daiso and takeaway sushi and other picnic snacks from corner stores such as 7-eleven.
+If not why not plan your own?
+You can pick up the ubiquitous blue tarpaulins from dollar stores such as Daiso and take away sushi and other picnic snacks from corner stores such as 7-eleven.
 Bigger city parks are lit up through the evening and have clearly designated spots to set up your picnic spot, make sure you follow what others are doing and be mindful that some Japanese parks don’t allow you to walk or sit on the grass.

 Breathe in the cherry blossom fragrance